 6.7 Permit for Minor Activities

+Minor Activities are those activities, other than immediate or major activities, where the planned working duration does not exceed 3 days.
+Activities lasting 3 days or less but which require a traffic regulation order, such as a temporary road closure, or are part of the promoters operating programme will be classified as Major Activities and will be subject to the application process for a Major Activity.
+(See Section 7 for application process).
+However, as per DfT Guidelines may be subject to reduced fees for Non-Traffic Sensitive Streets or in Non-Traffic Sensitive times.

-Minor Activities are those activities, other than immediate or major activities, where the planned working duration does not exceed 3 days.An application for a Minor Activity Permit shall be submitted to the Permit Authority in accordance with the timescales given in 7.22 below and must include a description of the proposed activity together with the proposed start and end dates of the activity.
+An application for a Minor Activity Permit shall be submitted to the Permit Authority in accordance with the timescales given in 7.22 below and must include a description of the proposed activity together with the proposed start and end dates of the activity.

 6.8 Permit for Immediate Activities